study-azure-plataform/ms-agreements/README.md

 ### Description

-This microservice is the customer's relationship with contracted products or services.
+This microservice is the customer's agreements with contracted products or services.

 #### Get Started